Zvezda Shipbuilding Complex: Orders

 On 28 May 2018, Rosneft ordered a ice class Arc6 icebreaking shuttle tanker to transport oil from the Trebs and Titov oil fields.
 The ship, named Valentin Pikul, was laid down on 4 December 2020 and launched on 27 July 2023.
 The fully-outfitted stern was built by Samsung Heavy Industries in South Korea.
 Initially scheduled for delivery in 2022, the vessel was completed on 25 December 2024.
-The contract included an option for a second similar vessel that has not been exercised as of 2025.
+The contract included an option for a second similar vessel that has not been exercised as of August 2026.

 On 8 October 2018, Gazprom Flot placed an order for four offshore vessels — three supply vessels and one crew transport vessel — with deliveries between 2021 and 2024.
-As of August 2025, all four vessels have been laid down but none have been launched.
+As of August 2026, all four vessels have been laid down but none have been launched.

 On 28 December 2018, Sovcomflot ordered three LNG-fuelled product tankers.
-All three ships, built in co-operation with Hyundai Mipo Dockyard, were laid down in 2021 with deliveries scheduled for 2022–2023.
-As of August 2025, two have been launched but none have been delivered.
+All three ships, built in co-operation with Hyundai Mipo Dockyard, were laid down in 2021 with deliveries originally scheduled for 2022–2023.
+The first vessel of the series, Ivan Aivazovsky, was delivered on 25 November 2025.
+As of August 2026, the other two tankers remain under construction at Zvezda Shipbuilding Complex.

 On 10 April 2019, Sovcomflot ordered the first second-generation Yamalmax LNG carrier for the Arctic LNG 2 project.
 Smart LNG, a joint venture between Sovcomflot and Novatek, made a follow-up order for four more ships in January 2020 and ten more on 7 September 2020, bringing the total number of 174,000 m^{3} ice class Arc7 icebreaking LNG carriers ordered from Zvezda Shipbuilding Complex to 15.
 The ships are built in co-operation with Samsung Heavy Industries who delivered the first five hulls fully assembled up to the front bulkhead of the cargo tanks from South Korea.
-However, the international sanctions during the Russian invasion of Ukraine put and end to this co-operation.
+However, the international sanctions during the Russian invasion of Ukraine put an end to this co-operation.
 Furthermore, the French company Gaztransport & Technigaz which provides expertise for the LNG carriers' membrane containment systems has suspended co-operation with the shipyard from the third hull onwards.
-As of August 2025, the first five Arc7 LNG carriers under construction at Zvezda Shipbuilding Complex have been launched but none have been delivered.
+As of August 2026, two Arc7 LNG carrier ordered from Zvezda Shipbuilding Complex, Aleksey Kosygin and Konstantin Posiet, have been delivered several years behind schedule and three more have been launched.
 In June 2025, Samsung Heavy Industries formally notified Zvezda Shipbuilding Complex about the termination of the co-operation for the remaining ten ships.